arwagiz/UkraineTransport/README.md

   - Mobility Research 2021 (cold season): https://transformative-mobility.org/lviv-mobility-research-2021-cold-season/
   - Report on the results of the survey on public transport in Lviv 2022: https://transformative-mobility.org/multimedia/report-on-the-results-of-the-survey-on-public-transport-in-lviv-2022/

+  - The Urban Transport Sector in Ukraine in 2022: A baseline report in the context of the War of 2022 and prospects for a green post-war recovery https://www.slideshare.net/viktoza/the-urban-transport-sector-in-ukraine-in-2022-a-baseline-report-in-the-context-of-the-war-of-2022-and-prospects-for-a-green-postwar-recovery
   - Ukraine Transport Almanac 2022: https://transformative-mobility.org/multimedia/ukraine-transport-almanac-2022/
   - Anchoring green recovery of urban mobility in Ukraine: Eight building blocks: https://transformative-mobility.org/anchoring-green-recovery-of-urban-mobility-in-ukraine-eight-building-blocks/